Drilling a borehole?

 - Does the driller have a standard contract?
 This is of vital importance to both parties.
 The BWA Standard Form of Contract is available on request.
 It’s always best to get it in writing!

 - Is the driller a member of the Borehole Water Association?
 Membership of the Association shows that the driller you are dealing with is committed to the long-term viability and professionalism of the industry and that the drilling company is part of a network of professionals that will ensure accountability.
 The installation of a borehole requires a significant investment and therefore requires the involvement of companies and individuals who are skilled in providing all the necessary products and services.
-The BWA and its 130+ members are able to meet all these requirements.

 The Pump Installer